intelij/appobook/docs/README.md

 Me, as a __service provider__

 - Want to create a profile for me or my company and be able to say what kind of service do we provide
+- Want to set down an appointment in behalf of a customer
 - Want to be able to include and manage all my services with its respective prices
 - Want to be able to include and manage all my employees and link them with one or more services
 - Want to be able to include and manage my business hours